microsoft/pxt/docs/extensions/getting-started/simple-package.md

 This is what the basic entries in the `pxt.json` do:

 * **name**: The package name.
-This is used to search and select the package when you go to add a package in the editor.
+This is used to search and select the package when you go to add an extension in the editor.
 * **description**: The description of the package shown in the package gallery.
 * **icon**: An icon shown along with the description in the package gallery.
 * **files**: The list of sources for the code and blocks of the package.